 In 1997, Mourning established Alonzo Mourning Charities Inc. to aid in the development of children and families living in at-risk situations and provides support and services that enhance the lives of youth of promise.
 After being diagnosed with focal glomerulosclerosis (FSGS), Mourning launched Zo's Fund for Life, a campaign which seeks to raise funds for research, education, and testing to fight focal glomerulosclerosis.
 Funds are allocated toward research for a cure, education for doctors and the general public, testing for early detection and a fund for those not able to afford medication.

 MIAMI, Fla. — NBA Hall of Fame superstar Alonzo Mourning ABC’s Shark Tank Kevin O’Leary will be the keynote speakers for TigerDirect: Innovation IT Conference and Expo to be held at Marlin’s Park in Miami on November 6, 2015.
-The event will showcase the latest technology solutions ... read more
+The event will showcase the latest technology solutions for B2B companies.
+Attendees will ha ... read more

 DISCLAIMER: PFP Sports Talent Agency does not claim to represent itself as the exclusive agent for Alonzo Mourning.
 PFP Sports Talent Agency is a booking agency that represents organizations seeking to hire pro athletes and sports personalities such as Alonzo Mourning for speaking engagements, personal appearances, product endorsements and corporate entertainment.
 Fees on this website are estimates and are intended only as a guideline.
 Exact fees are determined by a number of factors, including the location of event, the talent’s schedule, requested duties and supply and demand.
 PFP Sports Talent Agency makes no guarantees to the accuracy of information found on this website and does not warrant that any information or representations contained on this website will be accurate or free from errors.
 We are often asked how can I find out who is Alonzo Mourning's agent?
 To find Alonzo Mourning appearance fees and booking agent details, you can contact the agent, representative or manager through PFP Sports Talent Agency for speaking fee costs and availability.
 PFP Sports Talent Agency can help your company choose the ideal sports personality for your next marketing campaign.
 To hire Alonzo Mourning for an appearance, speaking event or endorsement, contact Alonzo Mourning's booking agent for more information.